-- 1. Access the Datasheet Builder page. - Next to the Datasheet Caption label, select ✓, and then select the datasheet to which you want to add a section.
-The selected datasheet appears. - 3.
-Select -.
+- 1. Access the Datasheet Builder page. - 2.
+Next to the Datasheet Caption label, select add a section.

+3. Select

 A new section appears in the datasheet, displaying the caption new section.

 - 4. Select the caption new section to modify the name of the new section.
 The workspace for the new section appears. - 5.
 In the workspace, select a custom or tabular layout. - 6.
 Select Save.